 Chris became an elder at Shepshed in 2012.
 He is a materials engineer.
 He is married to Alison, and they have two daughters, and also grandchildren.
 When he’s not busy with church matters or work Chris enjoys reading and walking.

 Phil is our fellowship deacon.
 He co-ordinates the practical care of church members and congregation.
-He works in the finance department of a local motorway service station.
-Phil likes to write about the experience of God’s love.
+He works in the finance department of a residential care home.
+Phil has published books about anxiety and the experience of God’s love.

 Geoff is our property deacon.
 He co-ordinates the operation, maintenance and repair of the church premises.
 Geoff is retired but seems to be as busy as when he was in employment.
 He is married to Ann and they have two sons and grandchildren.
 He enjoys walking and gardening.

 Nigel is our admin deacon.
-He co-ordinates the administrative side of church life, dealing with records, rotas, communication, etc. He is also one of the leaders of our youth group ‘Generation’ as well as preaching from time to time in a number of churches around the district.
+He co-ordinates the administrative side of church life, dealing with records, rotas, communication, etc. He is also one of the leaders of our youth group as well as preaching from time to time with us and a number of churches around the district.
 Nigel works for a company in Loughborough mixing vehicle paint and sometimes matching it by eye.
 He is married to Anna and they have two grown up daughters.